Warmland Arts Academy logo

 Yes, partially.
 We strongly encourage Youth Company dancers to continue their training with their competitive peers in the afternoon and evening programs.
 At minimum, ballet classes outside of the day program are required for all Youth Company members.
 However, all other company requirements are satisfied by participation in the daytime arts academy.

-There is some light, project-based or reflective homework, but the majority of academic and artistic work is completed during the school day.
+There is some light, project-based or reflective homework, but the majority of academic and artistic work is completed during the learning day.
 Our goal is to support a balanced lifestyle where students can pursue other interests and family time outside of class hours.

 Absolutely.
 Students will participate in showings, performances, and festival opportunities throughout the year.
 These may include studio showcases, community events, and formal stage productions.